venisri/TestAutomationusingJava/README.md

 # TestAutomationusingJava
-Build the framework using Maven project and Java Programming language
+Framework using Maven project and Java Programming language